christopherpross/dotnet-backend/CONTRIBUTING.md

 #### Types

-- build: Changes that affect the build system
+- build: Changes that affect the build system or external dependencies
 - ci: Changes that affect the CI configuration
-- deps: Changes that affect the external dependencies
 - docs: Documentation only changes
 - feat: A new feature
 - fix: A bug fix